 First Rabbits in Britain

-In April 2005 David Sapsted, writing for The Telegraph newspaper, reported that: “Years of division among academics over whether the Romans or the Normans introduced rabbits into Britain appears to have been resolved.”
-Many people, myself included, had believed for a long time that the Normans introduced rabbits for their meat and fur.
-In 2005, however, an archaeological dig at Lynford, near Thetford in Norfolk uncovered the skeletal remains of a rabbit that was dated to the first or second century AD by the pottery fragments found beside it.
+In April 2005 David Sapsted, writing for The Telegraph newspaper, reported that: 'Years of division among academics over whether the Romans or the Normans introduced rabbits into Britain appears to have been resolved.'
+Many people, ourselves included, had believed for a long time that the Normans introduced rabbits for their meat and fur.
+In 2005, however, an archaeological dig at Lynford, near Thetford in Norfolk uncovered the skeletal remains of a rabbit that was dated to the 1st- or 2nd-century AD by the pottery fragments found beside it.
 Some of the pottery fragments included domestic pots that could have been used for cooking, and the bones showed signs of having been butchered.
 The evidence seemed to prove that rabbits had been brought to these shores by the Romans and vindicated Marcus Terrentius Varro’s (116-27 BC) account that the legions had introduced rabbits from Spain, where they had been reared in walled enclosures and served as a gourmet dish.

-Although described by Pliny the Elder in his Naturalis Historia in the first century AD, it was the earlier writer and historian Polybius who first described the European rabbit (Oryctolagus cuniculus) at about the time ancient Greece fell under the sway of the Romans in the second century BC (Polybius, Histories XII.3.1):
+Although described by Pliny the Elder in his Naturalis Historia in the 1st-century AD, it was the earlier writer and historian Polybius who first described the European rabbit (Oryctolagus cuniculus) at about the time ancient Greece fell under the sway of the Romans in the 2nd-century BC (Polybius, Histories XII.3.1):

 The European or common rabbit is native to south-western Europe (Spain and Portugal) and northwest Africa (Morocco and Algeria), both areas being firmly within the boundary of the Roman Empire.
 Thus the Roman connection makes sense.
 Surprisingly, however, there is evidence for rabbits living in Britain long before the Romans set foot on British soil.
 Remains of hares and a rabbit's tooth dating back half a million years were found in excavations at Boxgrove in West Sussex and Swanscombe in Kent.
 Yet in the intervening almost 500,000 years between the Boxgrove and Swanscombe and the Roman period there is no evidence of rabbits existing in Britain.
 So what happened?
 The most likely explanation is that rabbits died out in the last Ice Age only to be re-introduced by the Romans.